siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 Images exist for many platforms, but you will have to follow the specific installation instructions for that platform (which often involve copying the image to S3 type storage, creating a machine image from it, etc.)

 ## Boot machines off the downloaded image
-Create at least 1 virtual machine with 2GB of memory, but 4 are suggested, using your Hypervisor.
+Create at least 1 virtual machine with 2GB of memory (4 are suggested) using your Hypervisor.
 Have each virtual machine boot off the ISO image you just downloaded, and start the virtual machines.

 After a few seconds, the machines should show in the Machines panel of Omni, with the `available` tag.